Medical Marijuana for Chronic Migraines In Ohio

 As with all herbal remedies, medical marijuana affects each patient differently.
 Because of this, some experimentation might be needed to find the ideal strains, formulas, or delivery methods for each patient.

 For patients with sudden onset of symptoms, inhalation methods offer the fastest relief.
-Smoking, vaping, dabbing, and inhalers produce effects within minutes.
+Smoking, vaping, dabbing, and cannabis inhalers produce effects within minutes.
 However, smoking and vaping methods are not recommended for patients with lung and cardiac conditions.
 Furthermore, precise dosing can be difficult when smoking and vaping.

 Tinctures applied sublingually (under the tongue) usually begin to provide relief in about 10 or 15 minutes.
 While tinctures offer a lower bioavailability than inhaling, dosing with a dropper bottle is quite accurate.